rocky/solc-vscode/README-DEVELOP.md

 Testing seems broken.
 I am getting successes when there should be failures.

 There are a few mocha tests of the code.
-At present, it feels running tests inside vscode is flaky when you start without debugging.
+At present, running tests inside VS Code is flaky when you start without debugging.
 I have been getting crashes.
-The most reliable has been to run test from outside:
+It is more reliable to run test from outside:

 ```shell
 $ npm run test
 ```

-This requires though that you _not_ have vscode already running.
-If you do want to run the tests from inside vscode, the launch configuration "Run Solidity Extension Mocha Tests" has the right configuration for doing this.
+This requires that you _not_ have VS Code already running.
+If you do want to run the tests from inside VS Code, the launch configuration "Run Solidity Extension Mocha Tests" has the right configuration.

 ## Debugging

-You may want to extend this code of may find a problem and want to debug what is going wrong.
-For this, you start off from the "Debug" menu using the first item on the list "Start Debugging" which is also bound to the function key `F5`.
-As before the window will go orange a popup menu bar will appear at the top.
+You may want to extend this code, or may find a problem and want to debug.
+Start off from the "Debug" menu using the first item on the list "Start Debugging" which is also bound to the function key `F5`.
+As before the window will go orange and a popup menu bar will appear at the top.

 # See also: